influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/guides/hardware_sizing.md

 For better performance, we recommend having 8 GB RAM and 4 CPUs or more.

 ## How should I configure my hardware?
-Place the hinted-handoff directory on a separate SSD volume from the write-ahead-log directory and the data directory.
+Place the `hh` directory on a separate storage device from the `wal` and `data` directories.
+This prevents disk contention when the system is under heavy write load.
 For more information on setting up a cluster, see [Clustering setup](/influxdb/v0.9/guides/clustering/).